 Want to brainstorm research concepts and search terms with pen and paper?
 This printable worksheet can get you started.

 How do you know if a source can be trusted?
 Try these strategies:

-An updated (2018) take on the widely-adopted CRAAP test for assessing the reliability of a resource.
-(From Duquesne University.)
+The widely-adopted CRAAP test for assessing the reliability of a resource.
+(This version is from Central Michigan University.)